urani-trade/solana-dev-onboarding-rs/chapters/08_transfer_hooks.md

 <br>

-* Whenever the token is transferred, the `Execute` instruction is triggered together with a Transfer Instruction (the custom logic).
+* Whenever the token is transferred, a `Execute` instruction is triggered together with a Transfer Instruction (the custom logic).

 * For every token transfer involving tokens from the Mint Account, the Token Extensions program makes a Cross Program Invocation (CPI) to execute an instruction on the Transfer Hook program.

 <br>

 > [!IMPORTANT]
 > **Mint Accounts**: To create a new token, `create-token()` function is used to initialize a new Mint Account, which contains basic information about the token.
 This account stores general information about the token and who has permissions over it.
-There is no data about token holdings of particular individuals (these are stored in Token Accounts).
+Data about token holdings of particular individuals are stored in Token Accounts.

 <br>